don-bski/poker/README.md

 **DrawPoker.pl** - Proof of concept perl based five card draw poker game.
 Linux only.
 CLI based and ANSI color/character cards.
 Only basic game play is implemented and win/lose checking is incomplete.<br/>

-### OS: Linux and Windows
-**DrawPokerGUI.pl** - Improved version of five card draw poker using Perl-tk.
-Auto-selection of a fixed game table size based on screen resolution.
-Requires the perl GD module for image sizing.
-Yeah, perl-tk.
-Some challenges and limitations to overcome during developmnent.
-Overall, it works pretty good.